deadlock-api/deadlock-api-ingest/README.md

 - 🔒 **Privacy-focused**: Only reads Steam's local cache files
 - ⚡ **Lightweight**: Minimal CPU and memory usage
 - 🔄 **Automatic**: Continuously monitors for new matches as you play
-- 📦 **No admin required**: Installs to user directory with standard permissions
+- 📦 **Runs without admin**: Application runs with standard user permissions (admin only needed for auto-start setup on Windows)

 ## Quick Installation

 ### Windows (PowerShell)

-**No administrator privileges required!** Run this command in PowerShell:
+Run this command in PowerShell:

 ```powershell
 irm https://raw.githubusercontent.com/deadlock-api/deadlock-api-ingest/master/install-windows.ps1 | iex